honeybadger26/ts/README.md

     - `Andre:` Seems to be fine the way it is based on meeting with Alison.
 But one small thing that could improve it, prepopulate the input field with the existing entry so the user knows what they are amending/ deleting?
     - `Simon:` Also deleteing is the same as amending except enter the new hours as 0
 - View Mode
-    - Quick switch between view and edit mode (like with a keyboard shortcut) [TO DO]
+    - Quick switch between view and edit mode (like with a keyboard shortcut) [IN PROGRESS - SYS]
-    - Help text for controls [TO DO]
+    - Help text for controls [IN PROGRESS - SYS]
     - Month view?
 [GOOD TO HAVE]
     - Type in date to go to [TO DO]
     - `Simon:` I believe the below are also part of the view mode?